 Starch breaks down into glucose in your body, providing a more gradual energy source for your bodily processes than do simple carbohydrates, such as refined sugar.
 Carbohydrates, such as starches, provide the majority of fuel for your body, so it makes up a significant part of your caloric intake.

 Starch breaks down into glucose in your body, providing a more gradual energy source for your bodily processes than do simple carbohydrates, such as refined sugar.

-In terms of dietary function, the only purpose of starch is to change into glucose to be used as energy for your body.
-Glucose is the usable form of carbohydrate for your body.
-Glucose circulates throughout your body in your bloodstream, and gets taken up by cells and used as a source of fuel.
-Glucose is used to power all of your bodily functions, and it's the main source of energy for your brain and nervous system.
+Starch converts into glucose to be used as energy for your body.
+Glucose circulates throughout your body in your bloodstream and gets taken up by cells and used as a source of fuel, according to the U.S. National Library of Medicine.

-How Much to Eat
+How Much Starch to Eat